La revue: Menu Winebreather Carafe

 The vast majority of users say it: the integrated aerator gives great results.
 Better than a lot of standalone models.
 While it won’t make a Grand Cru Classé out of a Vin de Table, it can definitely do a lot to salvage a mediocre cru.

 The aerator part is pretty solid, made of plastic and metal, and can be of service for many years.
-If you manage to keep the glass carafe intact, that is.
+If you manage to keep the glass carafe intact, C'est.

 Another good point is that you don’t need an extra recipient to hold the aerated wine.
 You can either use the carafe, or pour back everything in the original bottle.